lostplusfound/lostplusfound.github.io/_posts/2025-07-21-continuous-subarray-sum-v.markdown

 **Time Complexity:**

-O(N), where N is the length of `nums`.
-Finding the lognest good subarrays uses two pointers which iterate through the array once.
+O(N), where N is the length of nums.
+Finding the longest good subarrays uses two pointers which iterate through the array once.
 This process must be done twice, once for increasing good subarrays, and once for decreasing good subarrays.
 The calculation of occurrences for each element takes constant time.
-In the worst case, all of the elements in `nums` are in a good subarray, requiring N calculations.
+In the worst case, all of the elements in nums are in a good subarray, requiring N calculations.